sovware/woocommerce-product-carousel-slider-and-grid-ultimate/readme.txt

 👉 [Demos](https://demo.wpwax.com/plugin/woocommerce-product-carousel-slider-and-grid-ultimate-demo-slider/) | [Pro Version](https://wpwax.com/product/woocommerce-product-carousel-slider-grid-ultimate-pro/) | [Documentation]( https://wpwax.com/docs/woocommerce-product-carousel-slider-grid-ultimate/) | [Support](https://wpwax.com/contact/) 👈

-Are you looking to attract more users and generate more revenue on your WooCommerce based site?
-WooCommerce Product Carousel, Slider & Grid Ultimate plugin allows you to create appealing product sliders, carousels, grids on your site or shop that can increase revenue & sales.
-Anyone with zero technical knowledge can easily make the best use of the plugin as it comes with tons of preloaded features and customization options.
+Do you need to boost traffic and sales on your WooCommerce-based online store?
+To attract more customers to your website or online shop, you can create attractive product sliders, carousels, and grids with the WooCommerce Product Carousel, Slider & Grid Ultimate plugin.
+The plugin is loaded with features and options for personalization, making it accessible to users of all skill levels.

 [youtube https://youtube.com/watch?v=gTqz7b67bM8]

+**NEW UPDATE**: Now Supports Elementor & Gutenberg Page Builders

-It has a vast array of use cases and can benefit WooCommerce shop owners in multiple ways.
-You can create an unlimited number of carousels, sliders, or grids for Featured Products, Older Products, Latest Products, etc. The WooCommerce Product Carousel, Slider & Grid Ultimate can demonstrate myriad items in a smooth and effective manner on any page.
+Its usefulness to WooCommerce store owners is multifaceted and can benefit them in a variety of ways.
+Like, there is no limit to the number of carousels, sliders, or grids that can be created for Featured Products, Older Products, Latest Products, and so on.
+The Product Slider Carousel can display a collection of items in a smooth and effective manner on any page.
 It is 100% responsive and works flawlessly on all devices.

 You can generate dynamic shortcodes and display product sliders in pages, posts, custom templates, and even widgets.
-This plugin also allows you to customize the sliders or grid, like show/hide product price, exclude out-of-stock products, show/hide add to cart button, responsiveness settings, etc. The most salutary feature of the plugin is the ability to create unlimited personalized sliders, carousels, grids for chosen products as well as for specific categories(Pro).
+This plugin also allows you to customize the sliders or grid, like show/hide product price, exclude out-of-stock products, show/hide add to cart button, responsiveness settings, etc. The most salutary feature of the plugin is the ability to create unlimited personalized sliders, carousels, and grids for chosen products as well as for specific categories(Pro).

 Here is a quick tour of the WooCommerce Product Carousel, Slider & Grid Ultimate plugin to help you get started